top of page

 Terms.

-Often the terms used within our industry and practice can become confusingAccordingly, here are a few terms with definitions, that are refereed to on our website.
+Often the terms used within industries and practices can be confusingAccordingly, here are a few terms with generalized definitions that are referred to on this website.
 We hope this is helpful.

 Anthropology